What does Cub Scouts cost?

 We understand that families have a huge number of potential activities, and many families are heavily scheduled.
 The following are the activity opportunities your Cub Scout can participate in:

-Pack Meetings: Cub Scouts in Pack 29 meets during the school year and has 3 fun summer events.
+Pack Meetings: Cub Scouts in Pack 29 meets during the school year and have 3 fun summer events.
 Typically, there is one Pack Meeting - where all the Cubs get together, per month.
 We usually meet on Tuesday evenings at 6:30 at Austin Ridge Bible Church.

 Den Meetings: Each boy is also a member of a Den - 8 to 10 boys in the same rank/grade level.
 Dens meet once or twice per month for Den Meetings.
 These are scheduled and organized by the Den leaders.